 sudo ksplice kernel show

-OS Management offers the convenience of managing and configuring Ksplice updates for managed instances whether you’re running Oracle Autonomous Linux or Oracle Linux.
-For more information, see Managing Linux Packages.
+OS Management Hub offers the convenience of managing and configuring Ksplice updates for managed instances whether youβre running Oracle Autonomous Linux or Oracle Linux.
+For more information, see Oracle Linux Package Management.

 Only specific kernels are actively maintained by Ksplice on Oracle Cloud Infrastructure.